Nosto/wiki-docs/implementing-nosto/implement-search/search/README.md

 )
 ```

 The tracking metadata is primarily taken from the third parameter.
-The [full query](https://search.nosto.com/v1/graphql?ref=Query) and [full result](https://search.nosto.com/v1/graphql?ref=SearchResult) objects should be provided in the `api.recordSearch` call instead of partials.
+The [full request](https://search.nosto.com/v1/graphql?ref=Query) and [full result](https://search.nosto.com/v1/graphql?ref=SearchResult) objects must be provided in the `api.recordSearch` call instead of partials.

 ### Search form submit